About

 Radical Citizen Media is an independent media outlet that visually documents the peace movement, activist community, and contemporary issues from a progressive perspective in Edmonton, Alberta, Canada.
 The site operates with the philosophy that the best way to report on an event or issue is to present it as it happens, so that viewers can draw meanings for themselves.

-As a community organizer, Paula is involved with such initiatives as the Edmonton Coalition Against War and Racism, Project Ploughshares Edmonton, the Edmonton Social Planning Council, the Edmonton Interfaith Centre for Education and Action, and the March On Edmonton Collective – the organizers of the huge women’s marches that took place in Edmonton in 2017, 2018, and 2019.
+As a community organizer, Paula has been involved with such initiatives as the Edmonton Committee Against War and Racism, Project Ploughshares Edmonton, the Edmonton Social Planning Council, the Edmonton Interfaith Centre for Education and Action, and the March On Edmonton Collective – the organizers of the huge women’s marches that took place in Edmonton in 2017, 2018, and 2019.

 In 2012, Paula received the Salvos Prelorentzos Peace Award.
 The Salvos Prelorentzos Peace Awards is an annual event organized by Project Ploughshares to honour someone in Edmonton who has contributed to the cause of peace but who has not been formally recognized for their work.
 She was chosen for the award for her work documenting the local activist community, and getting the community online with social media, blogs, and websites.
 As well, she was noted for her role as a musician at many events.
 Salvos Prelorentzos was a veteran of WWII who returned from battle a committed pacifist.